 For example, if you enjoy fishing with a 5” Castaic Catch 22 because it casts longer than your other soft swimbaits and supports violent hookups, find a plastic storage container with a lid that’s just large enough to hold the lure- leaving you extra room in your tackle box.

 When stored properly and fished with the right techniques, soft swimbaits can be an angler’s best friend.
-If you have any additional questions about how to take care of your hardbody or soft-body swimbaits, contact the pros at Trophy Technology today.
+If you have any additional questions about how to take care of your hardbody or soft-body swimbaits, contact the pros at Castaic today.